github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ---
-title: Using high performance GitHub-hosted runners
+title: Using larger runners
-intro: '{% data variables.product.prodname_dotcom %} offers more powerful hosted runners for your demanding jobs.'
+intro: '{% data variables.product.prodname_dotcom %} offers larger runners for your demanding jobs.'
 miniTocMaxHeadingLevel: 3
 versions:
   feature: 'actions-larger-runners'
-shortTitle: Using high performance runners
+shortTitle: Using larger runners
 ---

-## Overview of hosted runners
+## Overview of larger runners

 In addition to the [standard {% data variables.product.prodname_dotcom %}-hosted runners](/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), {% data variables.product.prodname_dotcom %} also offers a range of larger runners with more RAM and CPU.
 These runners are hosted by {% data variables.product.prodname_dotcom %} and have the runner application and other tools preinstalled.
 Each runner is only used for one job, and is automatically shut down and wiped after the job has completed.

 When you add a hosted runner to an organization, you are defining the hardware and operating system configuration for a customized class of runner. {% data variables.product.prodname_dotcom %} will then create multiple instances of this runner that scale up and down to match the demands of your organization, based on the autoscaling limits you define.

-## Architectural overview of hosted runners
+## Architectural overview of larger runners

-Hosted runners are managed at the organization level, where they are arranged into groups that can contain multiple instances of the runner.
+Larger runners are managed at the organization level, where they are arranged into groups that can contain multiple instances of the runner.
 Once you've created a group, you can then add a runner to the group and update your workflows to target the group.
 You can also control which repositories are permitted to send jobs to the group for processing.
 For more information about groups, see "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."

 In the following diagram, a class of hosted runner named `16-core-ubuntu-runner` has been defined with customized hardware and operating system configuration.
 - Instances of this runner are automatically created and added to a group called `16-core-ubuntu-rg`.